-- The waste figures are categorised according to both the type of material (paper/cardboard, plastic, metal, food and green waste etc.) and how the waste is processed (recycled, composted, digested anaerobically, landfill, etc.). - For each category of material versus processing method (for example, paper/cardboard recycled, paper/cardboard landfill, etc.) the relevant carbon conversion factor is applied. - It should be noted that the government published carbon conversion factors do not cover certain types of hazardous waste, for example inedible oils, solvents, clinical waste, therefore these waste streams are not included in our carbon figures.
+- For each category of material versus processing method (for example, paper/cardboard recycled, paper/cardboard landfill, etc.) the relevant carbon conversion factor is applied. - It should be noted that the government published carbon conversion factors do not cover certain types of hazardous waste, for example inedible oils, solvents, clinical waste, therefore the hazardous waste streams are not included in our carbon figures.

 Assumptions made or limitations of the data: Data used is provided by the University's contractors and suppliers of services, and while checks are made on this, the accuracy of externally provided data cannot be guaranteed.
-Some data is provided in volume rather than mass, in which case standard conversion factors (WRAP waste volume to mass conversion factors) are used to convert these to weights using the most appropriate or relevant available factor.
+Some data (i.e. polystyrene, used food oil & clinical waste) is provided in volume rather than mass by the contractors, in which case standard conversion factors (WRAP waste volume to mass conversion factors) are used by the Sustainability Coordinator to convert these to weights using the most appropriate or relevant available factor.
+Further, in instances where contractors do not weigh the waste, the weight will be estimated by the University.
+The Sustainability Team estimate the waste by multiplying the number of collections by the contractor within the year with an average weight for the waste stream.
+The average weight is calculated using the data from the University's other waste contractors, for example if an estimate for the average weight of recycled waste is required the team will use the average weight provided by another contractor that collects recycling waste.
+There is an assumption here that each collection is for a full bin.
 End destinations of waste are based on categories reported by suppliers, however no guarantee can be made of the precise definition of end destinations of waste disposal.
-In some cases, end destination data is not available, in which case a proxy set of factors will be used based on end destinations of waste reported by the same or another contractor for similar waste streams, or a figure from a reputable source (e.g. UK government) will be used.
-There may be some waste contractors being used at a local (departmental) level on a small scale within the University, data from these are not routinely captured.
+In the past years, where end destination data was not available, a proxy set of factors were used based on end destinations of waste reported by the same or another contractor for similar waste streams, or a figure from a reputable source (e.g., UK government) was used.
+This has not been the case this year.
+There may be some waste contractors being used at a local (departmental) level on a small scale within the University (for example when there is a need for emergency removal of waste), data from these are not routinely captured.
 Some on-site disposal or reuse of waste, for instance small scale composting and mulching, may occur across the University and is not recorded.
 Waste generated by home workers or those working away from University buildings is not currently estimated or reported on.
-While the reporting period is from 1 August to 31 July each year, some raw data is provided which accounts for periods which do not align precisely to this reporting window, in which case the data is factored proportionally to take account of the average likely waste produced inside and outside of the reporting period (for instance for 6 inscope months from a total 12 months of data, the total figure is divided by 2).
+While the reporting period is from 1 August to 31 July each year, some raw data is provided which accounts for periods which do not align precisely to this reporting window, in which case the data is factored proportionally to take account of the average likely waste produced inside and outside of the reporting period (for instance for 6 in-scope months from a total 12 months of data, the total figure is divided by 2).